 - The use of some medications, such as birth control pills, can increase the chance of blood clots in women.

 Become familiar with your stroke risk factors and learn the symptoms of a stroke.
-Acting FAST can help save your life or the life of a loved one.
+BE FAST – this step can mean the difference between life and death for you or a loved one.